yangzhiyuansibs/SSEalign/README.md

 2.4 Dynamic programming algorithm package

 The package of Dynamic programming algorithm package is recommended to download in https://github.com/noporpoise/seq-align.
 Please make sure to configure this package and add the path into the file .bashrc before using SSEalign.
-For example, if the path of folder seq-align is '/home/yang/seq-align', then you need to add a script into the file .bashrc
+For example, if the path of folder seq-align is '/home/yang/seq-align', then you need to add a script into the file '.bashrc'.
+Please don't forget to re-execute the .bashrc file before using.

 export PATH=$PATH:/home/yang/seq-align/bin